ironbar/orangutan/reports/04_Modeling.md

 robust than a single agent and produce more reliable scores.

 I have prepared a naive ensemble with all the models from wba_prize trainings and a more selected one.
 I would also like to train with a bigger number of models.
+Strangely the naive approach works better, they do not get a better score than the better model.
+So it seems this is not the way.

+#### Greedy action

+Ensemble has not worked, let's try using greedy action selection instead of random one.
+The score is worse however 0.70 vs 0.71.

 ### Results